boris-kz/CogAlg/README.md

 - Many readers note disconnect between abstractions in this outline, and the amount of detail in current code.
 That’s because we are in space-time continuum: search must follow proximity in each dimension, which requires specific processing.
 It’s not specific to vision, the process is mostly the same for all raw modalities.
 - Another complaint is that I don't use mathematical notation, but it doesn't have the flexibility to express deeply conditional process, with recursively increasing complexity.
 - Most people who aspire to work on AGI think in terms behaviour and robotics.
 I think this is far too coarse to make progress, the most significant mechanisms are on the level of perception.
 Feedforward (perception) must drive feedback (action), not the other way around.
-- Other unhealthy distractions are supervision and reinforcement.
+- Other distractions are supervision and reinforcement.
 These are optional task-specific add-ons, core cognitive process is unsupervised pattern discovery, and main problem here is scaling in complexity.
+- As distinct from KNN, I treat internal and external parameters (inputs and dimensions these inputs are ordered in) very differently.
+This also applies to filters: projected average values of these parameters.
 - Don’t even start me on chatbots.